Delta-Sig-Zeta-Nu/Delta-Sig-Zeta-Nu-Bylaws/bylaws.md

 ### Section 1.01 - Membership Status

-+ A. Active membership status shall be conferred to any initiated undergraduate man enrolled at Missouri State University.
++ A. Active membership status shall be conferred to any initiated undergraduate self-identifying man enrolled at Missouri State University.

-+ B. Alumni membership status shall be conferred to any initiated man who has graduated from Missouri State University, as well as any advisor approved by the Executive Board of the Zeta Nu Chapter.
++ B. Alumni membership status shall be conferred to any initiated self-identifying man who has graduated from Missouri State University, as well as any advisor approved by the Executive Board of the Zeta Nu Chapter.

+  + a.
+In the case of an active member in good standing no longer self-identifying as a man, they are permitted to complete the current semester and participate in that semester's alumni ceremony, receiving full alumni status.

 + C. Suspended membership status shall be conferred by the Standards Board to any initiated man having been suspended by the Chapter or national organization.